JeffHing/angular-cabinet/README.md

 };
 ```

-These options (except directiveNames) can be overridden by each usage
+These options (except directiveNames) can be overridden by options passed
-of the cabinet directive.
+directly into the cabinet directive.
 See [Cabinet Directive](cabinet-directive).

 #### Option Definitions: